 Avoid the sporty AMG Line models and the GLC’s about as comfortable as you’ll need an SUV to be – just don’t expect it to be particularly exciting to drive

-You can get the Mercedes GLC with one petrol and three diesel engines.
-Pick a 250d model if you spend most time in town.
-It has a 2.1-litre diesel engine that isn’t quite as smooth as the more-powerful petrol and diesel versions but it’s got more poke than entry-level 220d models and has almost identical fuel economy.
+If long motorway trips sound more like you, go for the 250d.
+It has a 2.1-litre diesel engine that isn’t quite as smooth as the petrol but it’s got more poke than entry-level 220d models and has almost identical fuel economy.
 Mercedes claims it can manage 56mpg but expect to see around 48mpg in the real world.

-Ever Mercedes GLC comes fitted with a nine-speed automatic gearbox that really helps take the stress out of long journeys and heavy traffic.
-It’s reasonably smooth but can jerk slightly at low speeds – just like the twin-clutch automatic fitted to an Audi Q5 – and isn’t as responsive as the eight-speed unit in a BMW X3.
+Every Mercedes GLC comes fitted with a nine-speed automatic gearbox that really helps take the stress out of long journeys and heavy traffic.
+It’s reasonably smooth but can jerk slightly at low speeds – just like the twin-clutch automatic fitted to an Audi Q5 – and isn’t as responsive as the eight-speed gearbox in a BMW X3.

 The Mercedes GLC is easy to drive around town, despite its size.
 Its raised driving position gives you a good view over the road ahead and there aren’t too many blind spots to worry about.